Cloud Forest Program Requirements

 - A description of the child's interests and preferences;A description of the child's modes of thinking and learning.

 Documentation for credit: Two complete student descriptions or narratives that include the information listed above.

-5) In order to get a sense of the multiple (local, community, and national) contexts within which the school works, the Swarthmore student must conduct an extended conversation/interview with the school director.
+5) In order to get a sense of the multiple (local, community, and national) contexts within which the school works, the Swarthmore student must conduct an extended conversation/interview with one or two teachers/staff members at the school, one of whom should have worked at the school for at least 6 years.
 While the details of the interview may depend on the student's interest, the interview might cover questions about the school's history, mission, place in the Costa Rican educational system, areas of strength and goals for the future, challenges and plans to address them.

 Documentation for credit: A 4-5 page paper drawing on the interview data and reflecting on some of the issues and/or patterns of thinking that characterize the multiple contexts within which the Cloud Forest School works.

 6) The Swarthmore student must complete a reflective essay (4-6 pages) on some aspect of the bilingual program of the school.
 This essay should be grounded in a few of the readings recommended at the end of this document and should focus on an aspect of the bilingual program in which the student has been involved.
 This might include issues around bilingual and special education; early immersion in bilingual education in the early grades; working with students who arrive at the school in upper grades; student/teacher/parent relationships, etc.

 Documentation for credit: A 4-6 page paper that uses both literature and specific observational data to explore some aspect of the bilingual program at the Cloud Forest School.

 Students returning to Swarthmore must present the following portfolio of materials in order to receive credit:

 - A daily journal documenting their work in their primary classroom that includes observations, lesson plans, reflections on teaching and work with groups and individual students.